Title (title extra extra large)

 Building trust and rapport with patients takes finesse and skill — all the more so when cultural and linguistic differences exist.
 However, with a strong commitment to cross-cultural communication, nurse leaders deepen connections and understanding with patients.
 This raises the level of care delivery and chips away at health disparities among marginalized patient populations.

-Discover how Hawai‘i Pacific University’s online BSN to DNP program prepares nurse leaders to advance equity in health care through its three concentrations:
+Discover how Hawai‘i Pacific University’s online BSN to DNP program prepares nurse leaders to improve patient outcomes through its three concentrations:

 Take a look at the program and learn more about how Hawai‘i Pacific University can help you prevent cultural misunderstandings and contribute to better health care for everyone.